Woodworking Machines - Wood Turning Lathes

 - Hold the stock securely on the faceplate or between the centres.

-- Use only furnished or approved tools.
+- Use only furnished or approved tools that are meant for lathe work.

 - Use sharp, well-maintained chisels and gouges.